stevenovak123/httpserverjava/README.md

 - Using Multi-threading, we can open multiple sockets.
 - `ServerListenerThread` accepts connections and continues to only accept connection.
 - `HttpConnectionWorkerThread` handles taking care of the requests/messages.

+## Parsers
+- There are two types of parsers.
+Lexer and Lexerless
+- Lexers scan the request with a tokenizer and then parse the request.
+- The Stream is first converted to tokens then converted to the request.
+- Lexerless parser take the data as it comes and parses straight-away.
+- It helps detect error sooner and can be instantly dropped.
+- Built out a JUnit case.
+To test whether parser will work correctly or not.